cow-co/lhc-notes/Explanations.md

   - Three bending dipoles (the *MB*s)
   - One quadrupole magnet (these alternate as focusing, then defocusing)
   - Other correction magnets

+## Scrubbing

+- The LHC beamlines are not perfect vacuums
+- The air molecules within can cause issues, since the protons will ionise those molecules, and the free electrons proceed to cause heating and pressure increases in the machine
+- By sending low-energy protons through before a full-intensity run, they clean out the contaminants (leaving just inert graphite sticking to the machine walls)
+- This is called "scrubbing"